What is the UIS?

 In order to supervise the work of exploration and international expeditions, the UIS instituted a Code of Ethics.
 This code, although it does not have the force of law, provides ethical guidelines for such activities to promote the development of speleology, increase our knowledge about international speleological heritage, and foster interactions between speleological communities.

 To integrate the speleological activities of the member countries and among of who appreciate the speleology around the world, the UIS maintains a Documentation Center in La Chaux-des-Fonds, in Switzerland, via the Swiss Speleological Society.
-In the same spirit, UIS has developed the Multi-Lingual Dictionary of Speleology (at present with twelve languages represented) and keeps up-to-date the International Speleological Calendar of events related to speleology around the world.
+In the same spirit, UIS has developed the Multi-Lingual Dictionary of Speleology (with 22 languages represented as at 2013) and keeps up-to-date the International Speleological Calendar of events related to speleology around the world.

 International Congress of Speleology (ICS):